mochajs/mocha-examples/README.md

 ## Linting

-There is generally no linting requirement for each tool, but we recommend using prettier.
+There is generally no linting requirement for each example, but we recommend running prettier.
 You can install and run it with:

     npm install prettier
     prettier --write .